weiziqianpsych/AutoKS/README.md

 The content is too much so I only show you the beginning and the end of this text

 ```
-text = "Bees make honey to survive. ......Some of the main sources of nectar are fruit trees, clover and flowering trees. "
+text = "Bees make honey to survive. ......Some of the main sources of nectar are fruit trees, clover and flowering trees."

-text_en = text_en.replace('honeycomb', 'hive')  # replace synonym: honeycomb --> hive
+text = text.replace('honeycomb', 'hive')  # replace synonym: honeycomb --> hive

 keyterms = ['beeswax', 'sun', 'nectar', 'house bees', 'water', 'distance',
             'hive', 'shake', 'honey', 'abdomen', 'figure 8', 'minerals',